Inter-Trust/Testing_and_Monitoring_related_modules/README.md

 Notification_Module
 ===================

+!!
+Complete refactoring - merged Notification and Test init modules into one package.

 Latest version:

+Testing and Monitoring related modules 3.0.0
+Main module names (and packages) have been changed.
+Initialization changed, read docs.
+Direct logging is no more possible, only use annotations.
+Considerable improvements to stability of connection to MMT.

+Previous versions:
+------------------

 # NotificationAspect 2.2.2
 * Added missing log mask handling to regular aspects

-Previous versions:
-------------------

 # NotificationAspect 2.2.1
 * Removed dead global aspect files